animatedmax/docs-cassandra/overview.html.md

 Limitations with the current Cassandra product include:

-* Users are able to see the names of all other keyspaces in the cluster (though these names are essentially random).
-This is a limitation in Cassandra, and cannot be addressed without their assistance.
+* Users are able to list all keyspaces in the cluster, including keyspaces that belong to other users.
+Keyspaces have random names.
+This is a Cassandra limitation.
-* **Users are able to see the names of all tables inside another user's keyspace.**  They cannot see the data inside though.
-This is a limitation in Cassandra, and cannot be addressed without their assistance.
+* Users are able to list all tables in all keyspaces, including keyspaces that belong to other users.
+Users cannot access data in tables outside of their keyspace.
+This is a Cassandra limitation.
-* Users cannot provision multiple keyspaces in a single service instance, though they can easily provision multiple instances, each with their own keyspace.
+* Users cannot provision multiple keyspaces in a single service instance.
+They can provision multiple instances, each with their own keyspace.
 * Constraining CPU, memory and/or disk usage is not supported.